soumenpasari/3-tier-system/README.md

 Till now only the front-end is ready.
 No backend is ready to deploy.

 Server side script for simple calculations is developed only.

-There is some other things that I care for